 Letting go is just never an easy thing to do!
-What I mean is that stinkin’ pride sure makes it hard to surrender the “it’s all about me” areas of our life!
+What I mean is that stinkin’ pride sure makes it hard to surrender the “it’s all about me” areas of my life!

 We had just completed a stressful couple of weeks at work.
 Preparing for an audit is never what I would call fun.
-Then there’s the two days when the accountant visits, well…he’s a great guy but he is still our accountability guy.
+Then there are my the two days when the accountant visits, well…he’s a great guy but he is still our accountability guy.
 You know what I mean right?
 Stressful!

-Well, I received a txt from a loved one inviting me to take him to watch his son wrestle for his first tournament.
-Now of course I wanted to see this young man who I seldom see, but I also wanted to have my long anticipated weekend.
+Well, I received a txt from a loved one inviting me to take him to watch his son wrestle in his first tournament.
+Now, of course, I wanted to see this young man who I seldom see, but I also wanted to have my long anticipated weekend.
 Argh, now what am I going to do?

-So there it goes…those nudging of the Holy Spirit, saying to my heart, “you need to go.”
+So there it goes…those nudgings of the Holy Spirit, saying to my heart, “you need to go.”
 Well of course I do, I know that but…oh how selfish I saw myself being!

-Well of course I knew what I needed to do, I knew I wanted to see this guy who I hadn’t seen for almost a year and a half.
+Well, of course, I knew what I needed to do, I knew I wanted to see this guy who I hadn’t seen for almost a year and a half.
 Yup, we were going.The long and short of it is that when God wins the wrestling match, you can bet that blessings will follow.
 Click To Tweet We had a fun day watching all these little kids modeling their coaches and parents.
 And I was so surprised to see the little girls that were also wrestling with the boys.
-Wow,times have changed.
-Finally after four hours, our guy was up.
-He had been a nervous but by his third match he was getting into the swing of it.
+Wow, times have changed.
+Finally, after four hours, our guy was up.
+He had been a bit nervous but by his third match, he was getting into the swing of it.
 His dad was heartily cheering him on.
 Nah, he didn’t win his matches but toughed it out like a young lad should, shook the hands and was more than ready to get out of there!
 It was off to get a sweet treat before we headed back home.